agoodloe/LDunnDistributedTM/ContinuousConsistency.md

 action requires enforcing some kind of consistency across replicas of data shared between agents, e.g. the history of text messages in a chat application.
-Stronger notions of consistency generally require a greater ability to propagate updates to other agents quickly if system availability is not to be sacrificed.
-Because the network will always be less than perfect, tradeoffs will have to be made *somewhere*, so it is necessary to understand where this happens and make choices informed by the particulars of the real environment.
+Stronger notions of consistency generally require a greater ability to communicate with other agents quickly---otherwise the system may have to wait for the network, delaying the processing of requests from clients in the meantime.
+In practical applications this implies that tradeoffs will have to be made *somewhere*, so it is necessary to understand where this happens and make choices informed by the particulars of the real environment.

 ## Communication as a Safety Challenge
-From a civil agency perspective, an inability to coordinate the actions of distributed agents makes it difficult to enforce safety conditions, as safety requires agents to act with reasonably up-to-date information about other agents.
+The difficulty of coordinating the actions of distributed agents over an unreliable network makes it difficult to maintain safety, as safety requires agents to act with reasonably up-to-date information about the world.
+Very often this information is received from sensors and other agents in the environment, who send it over the network, making the network a bottleneck.

 Consider firefighting airtankers for example.
-The largest examples of these, Very Large Airtankers (VLATs), in some scenarios can deposit more than 10,000 gallons of fire retardant at once with enough force to crush a ground vehicle,[^carcrush] or more than enough to dislodge tree limbs, creating a hazardous situation for ground crews.
-In response, one potential policy would be to disallow this action if a pilot (or the pilot's computer) does not have up-to-date information about the location of agents on the ground.
+The largest examples of these, Very Large Airtankers (VLATs), can deposit more than 10,000 gallons of fire retardant at once, or more than enough to dislodge tree limbs (indeed, in some cases enough to crush a ground vehicle[^carcrush]), creating a hazardous situation for ground crews.
+One potential policy would be to disallow this action if a pilot (or the pilot's computer) does not have up-to-date information about the location of agents on the ground.
 However, sharing this information with the pilot may be difficult or impossible if heavy smoke, a damaged radio tower, or a tall ridge prevents communications.
 In these scenarios a pilot's actions might be restricted, leading to potentially dangerous inefficiencies.

 [^carcrush]: [Link](https://www.youtube.com/watch?v=ONdSoiI4zIA)
 [^killed]: [Link](https://www.firerescue1.com/flame-retardants/articles/utah-battalion-chiefs-death-may-have-been-linked-to-airplane-retardant-drop-zWKw179u1IXBB8p9/)

-The previous scenario shows a classic tradeoff between opposing goals: system *safety* and system *availability* (or *liveness*).
+This scenario exemplifies a classic tradeoff between opposing goals: system *safety* and system *availability* (or *liveness*).
 In the distributed computing context, safety properties guarantee that a system will not perform an action that violates some constraint.
 Here,